0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a shopper, I want to be able to view and edit the contents of my shopping cart before proceeding to checkout so that I can be sure of my final purchase decision.](https://github.com/0davidog/VideoDrome/issues/10)</em>

-Once items have been added to basket, users have the ability to edit the quantity or remove any of the basket items.
+Once items have been added to the basket, users have the ability to edit the quantity or remove any of the basket items.

 ### Checkout App